What this means in real training

 No, the label does not bless the whole drink

-A protein claim does not erase calories, added ingredients, low serving size, weak dose, cost, or digestive tolerance.
+A protein claim does not erase calories, added sugar, sugar alcohols, gums, low serving size, weak dose, cost, allergens, or digestive tolerance.

 Read it like a receipt